-The proposed financial transactions tax ("FTT")
+The proposed financial transactions tax (FTT)

 The European Commission has published in February 2013 a proposal for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and the Slovak Republic (the participating Member States).
-In November 2013, it was agreed among the representatives of these 11 Member States that the tax would not come into force until 2016 as participating governments remain divided on key details of the levy.
-The actual implementation date would thus depend on the future approval by the European Council and consultation of other EU institutions, and the subsequent transposition into local law.
-Depending on its final form, the introduction of an FTT in Belgium or outside Belgium could have a substantial adverse effect on the Issuer's business and results.
+On 8 December 2015, Estonia however expressed its intention not to introduce the FTT.

-The proposed FTT has very broad scope and could, if introduced in its current form, apply to certain dealings in the Covered Bonds (including secondary market transactions) in certain circumstances.
+The proposed FTT has a very broad scope and could, if introduced in its current form, apply to certain dealings in the Covered Bonds (including secondary market transactions) in certain circumstances.
 The issuance and subscription of Covered Bonds (primary market transaction) should, however, be exempt.